-Title Scientists develop new technique Media name/outlet Getstem Country Australia Date 28/10/17 Description Researchers have identified and demonstrated a new method to measure local order in glass – a challenging class of material.
+Title Scientists develop new technique Media name/outlet Getstem Country/Territory Australia Date 28/10/17 Description Researchers have identified and demonstrated a new method to measure local order in glass – a challenging class of material.

 The finding, published in PNAS (Proceedings of the National Academy of Sciences) has major implications for the engineering and design of glass and other materials.